 Down with the Dead Puck

-The emergence of more short star players is part of a trend in professional ice-hockey visible since the “Dead Puck Era” (1995-2004) when a preference toward bigger players and physicality were prized over speed and offensive skill.
-General blindness towards the qualities of small made it more difficult for short players to achieve success at the NHL level in a period when uncalled obstruction, so-called clutch and grab, masqueraded as defensive hockey.
-Games often ended in massive brawls that had very little to do with ice-hockey skills.
-However, ongoing rule changes have all but put an end to clutch and grab, opened up the ice, and give clear emphasis on speed, skill and IQ.
+The emergence of more short star players is part of a trend in professional ice-hockey visible since the “Dead Puck Era” (1995-2004) when a preference for big players and physicality were prized over speed and offensive skill.
+A general blindness towards the qualities of small made it more difficult for short players to achieve success at the NHL level in a period when uncalled obstruction, so-called clutch and grab, masqueraded as defensive hockey.
+Games often ended in massive brawls that had very little to do with hockey skills.
+However, ongoing rule changes have all but put an end to clutch and grab, opened up the ice, and empasize speed, skill and intelligence.
 It’s become a playmaker’s game, not an intimidation game.
-The game is now built around a player’s ability and creativity.
-Small people by default have more space and time and, as ice-hockey shows, they are able to create some for others as well.
-And not just in hockey.
+The game is now built around ability and creativity, and smaller players because small people by default have more space and time.
+And they’re able to create time and space for others as well, and not just in hockey.

 Thank you Xander Cummins.